top of page

 Apex

 Apex aims to close the gender gap in common CPR training.
-Women are 27% less likely to receive life saving in public compared to men.
+Women are 27% less likely to receive life-saving in public compared to men.
 Why?
 Because women have breasts.
 Bystanders have reported that they feel uncomfortable and hesitant to perform CPR on women in public because they don’t know if CPR changes with anatomical differences or are scared of being reported for sexual harassment.
 But when someone is in cardiac arrest, every minute of discomfort or hesitancy decreases a woman’s chance of survival by 7-10%.
-Apex aims to make everyone more comfortable performing CPR on women through changing the way people learn CPR.
+Apex aims to make everyone more comfortable performing CPR on women by changing the way people learn CPR

 bigstock-first-aid-training-cpr-252555160-1.jpg